jonnor/datascience-master/dat390/report.md

 the application of machine learning to acoustic events can be found across many fields of scientific study and in many industries.

-`TODO: add references`

-In predictive maintenance, ...

-In natural disaster management, early warning systems for landslides uses acoustic sensors

-In ecoacoustics, ...
+[@HeartAscultationPortable] designed a portable unit for assisted with heart ascultation, a common acoustic procedure to screen for heart problems.
+In [@AcousticEmissionLandslide] acoustic emission was used to create sensors for early warning of landslides.

-In security, detection of acoustic events are used to alert security camera operators to potential
+[@AcousticEventDetectionSurveillance] explains how detection of acoustic events can assist security camera operators in spotting situations of interest.

-In structural analysis, acoustic emissions is used to detect delamination of concrete on bridges
+In [@AcousticMonitoringBirdMigration] bird migration patterns are studied using acoustic monitoring.

-In domestic animal care, ...
+In domestic animal care, [@AcousticMonitoringCattleGrazing] shows an acoustic method for monitoring cattle feeding activity.

-In the smart home, acoustic sensors can detect and alert about baby crying or smoke alarm.
+Acoustic events are used in industry for non-destructive quality control, predictive maintenance of machinery and in structural analysis of buildings.

-In most application scenarios, sound is transmitted via the air.
+In most application scenarios, analysis is done on audible sound transmitted via the air.
-However there are fluid-borne sound (hydrophony) and structure-borne sounds and vibrations.
-Some sounds are below the audible frequency range for humans (infrasound) and some above (ultrasound).
+However there are fluid-borne sound (hydrophony) and structure-borne sounds and vibrations, and sounds are below the audible frequency range for humans (infrasound) and some above (ultrasound).
 The techniques presented here should apply in general across these modalities.

-\newpage

 While a basic understanding of the human auditory system can be beneficial when developing machine hearing, Psychoacoustics will not be covered here.
 Those interested in a detailed treatise on this subject can read [@HumanMachineHearing].

-The paper assumes some prerequisite knowledge on machine learning.
-In particular it is assumed that the reader: knows the difference between supervised and unsupervised learning;
+The paper assumes some prerequisite knowledge on machine learning, in particular difference between supervised and unsupervised learning;
-knows task formulations like Classification, Clustering and Regression;
+common task formulations like Classification, Clustering and Regression;
-basic familiarity with common methods like Support Vector Machines, Random Forests and Convolutional Neural Networks.
+and common methods like Random Forests and Convolutional Neural Networks.
 A good primer is [@PythonMachineLearning].

 Basic familiarity with Digital Signal Processing is assumed.
 In particular knowledge of the Fourier Transform, digital filters and convolutions.

 When it comes to sound, a brief background is provided.
-We will then cover the main aspects of Machine Learning for Acoustic Event Detection and Classification.
-And at the end, we use the task of detecting the presence of birds as a practical example.
+We will then cover the main theoretical aspects of Machine Learning for Acoustic Event Detection and Classification, and then use the task of detecting the presence of birds as a practical example.

 In summary, the goal is that after reading this report: a machine learning practitioner,